sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Channel type, can be nhwc or nchw for image input, otherwise it is none.
 The default is nchw
    * - output_names
      - N
      - The names of the output.
-Use the output of the model if not specified, otherwise use the specified names as the output
+Use the output of the model if not specified, otherwise output in the order of the specified names
    * - add_postprocess
      - N
      - add postprocess op into bmodel, set the type of post handle op such as yolov3/yolov3_tiny/yolov5/ssd